Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Getsemani has a lively atmosphere

-The neighborhood of Getsemaní can best be described as “up and coming”.
-Many people feel that upscale neighborhoods in Cartagena often have a very “sterile” feel to them.
+The neighborhood of Getsemaní can best be described as “up and coming.”
+Many people feel that upscale neighborhoods in Cartagena often have a very “sterile” feel.
 This will not be the case with Getsemaní.

 One of the nicest parts about being in Getsemaní is that the barrio itself, while appealing to tourists, still has plenty of locals living in it.